sgolemon/php-release/README.md

 This is an attempt to standardize and automate most of the build process for PHP releases.
 It is based heavily on dshafik/php-build.

-This container is currently based on `debian:jessie`.
+This container is currently based on `ubuntu:xenial`.

 It will do the following: